What is Kombucha?

-Our Enlightened Kombucha can be safe for children and can also be a better-for-you alternative to sugary juices and soda.
+Our SYNERGY Kombucha can be safe for children and can also be a better-for-you alternative to sugary juices and soda.
 For children ages ten and under, we recommend limiting their consumption to about 4-6 ounces per day.
 If you are unsure of introducing something new to your child’s system during this time, we recommend consulting with your healthcare professional or pediatrician before consuming.

 I have a sensitivity to alcohol.
 Can I still drink Kombucha?

 If you have a sensitivity to alcohol, we recommend monitoring your intake and consulting with your doctor as needed.

-Can I drink GT’s Enlightened Kombucha if I’m pregnant or breastfeeding?
+Can I drink GT’s SYNERGY Kombucha if I’m pregnant or breastfeeding?